sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 *ContinueOldest(k).* Resumes the $k$ (casted to an int) program instances that were paused the longest time ago.

-*ContinueSequence(n).* Resumes all currently paused program instances corresponding to steps in sequence $n$ (casted to an int).
-See @sec:envvariables for knowing how to get sequence numbers.
+*ContinueSequence(n).* Resumes all currently paused program instances corresponding to steps in line $n$ (casted to an int).
+See @sec:envvariables for knowing how to get line numbers.

-*ContinueSequenceOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in sequence $n$ (casted to an int) that were paused the longest time ago.
-See @sec:envvariables for knowing how to get sequence numbers.
+*ContinueSequenceOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in line $n$ (casted to an int) that were paused the longest time ago.
+See @sec:envvariables for knowing how to get line numbers.

-*ContinueSequenceYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in sequence $n$ (casted to an int) that were paused the shortest time ago.
-See @sec:envvariables for knowing how to get sequence numbers.
+*ContinueSequenceYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in line $n$ (casted to an int) that were paused the shortest time ago.
+See @sec:envvariables for knowing how to get line numbers.

 *ContinueStep(n).* Resumes all currently paused program instances corresponding to step $n$ (casted to an int).
 See @sec:envvariables for knowing how to get step numbers.